gwen001/autoknoxss/README.md

 ## Required
 PHP with php-curl enabled
 An account on <https://knoxss.me/> logged in
-The User-Agent of your brower
+The User-Agent of your browser
 <br>